-Entry Requirements: Drivers participating in this course must have held a Victorian Car Licence for a minimum period of 2 years. *see medical conditions below
+Entry Requirements: Drivers participating in this course must have held a Australian Car Licence for a minimum period of 2 years. *see medical conditions below

 Course Content: Theory, Road law and comprehensive driver training to prepare for all licence assessments

 Theory assessment – you must pass the theory assessment prior to undertaking practical assessment

 Off Road Skills Assessment - Vehicle Inspection, Cabin Inspection, Load Restraint and Reverse Test

 On Road Driving Assessment